WICG/attribution-reporting-api/AGGREGATE.md

-To avoid leaking cross-site information through the count of reports with the given ID, the browser will unconditionally send an aggregatable report on every trigger registration with a context ID.
+To avoid leaking cross-site information through the count of reports with the given ID, the browser will unconditionally send an aggregatable report on every trigger registration with a trigger context ID.
 A null report would be sent in the case that the trigger registration did not generate an attribution report.
-The source registration time will always be excluded from the aggregatable report with a context ID.
+The source registration time will always be excluded from the aggregatable report with a trigger context ID.

-As the context ID in the aggregatable report explicitly reveals the association between the report and the trigger, these reports can be sent immediately without delay.
+As the trigger context ID in the aggregatable report explicitly reveals the association between the report and the trigger, these reports can be sent immediately without delay.